briemadu/rl4nlp/guidelines.md

 ### Blogger

 **Duties**
 * Carefully read the paper assigned to you.
 Be skeptical, judge the accuracy of choices made, the credibility of information.
 It is important to do parallel research and take a look at the referenced works.
 We normally have to read a paper several times to get a complete glimpse of the work and identify potential flaws.
 Allow enough time for this.
-If you need inspiration on how to critically read a paper, pretend you are an ACL reviewer following [their guidelines](https://acl2020.org/reviewers/).
 * Write a blog post about it and send it to me by email as a pdf file on **Monday before 11:59 a.m**.
 * In the body of your e-mail, write three discussion topics.
 I will immediately publish these and the pdf on Moodle.
 * Add three new entries to the course's communal glossary on Moodle, with words of your choice that are related to RL and were new to you.